Legal Privacy

 Complaints

-If you believe we have handled your personal information in a way that does not comply with the Australian Privacy Act, you may lodge a complaint at hello@cogsaustralia.org.
+If you believe we have handled your personal information incorrectly, you may lodge a complaint at admin@cogsaustralia.org.
 If you are not satisfied with our response, you may escalate your complaint to the Office of the Australian Information Commissioner (OAIC) at oaic.gov.au.

 Changes to this policy

 This policy may be updated from time to time.
-Where changes materially affect how we handle your personal information, we will notify active Partners through their Independence Vault inbox.
+Where changes materially affect how we handle your personal information, we will notify active members through their wallet inbox.
 The current version is always available at this URL.

-For any question about this privacy policy, how your information is handled, or to make an access, correction, or deletion request, contact us at hello@cogsaustralia.org.
-We aim to respond within 5 business days.
+For privacy questions or to make an access, correction, or deletion request, contact admin@cogsaustralia.org.
+We aim to respond within five business days.
+See also: Terms of Participation.